AdobeDocs/adobe-connect-sdk/src/pages/index.md

 ## Overview

 This documentation provides instructions for Adobe Connect Custom Pods SDK Documentation v11.
-For working with Cat Analytics APIs, see [Cat Analytics API Documentation](https://github.com/AdobeDocs/dev-site).
+For detailed SDK reference, see [Adobe Connect SDK reference](https://github.com/AdobeDocs/dev-site).

 Custom pods can be used to allow multi-user interactions within a session, they can provide a synchronized display of information for all users and can even send and receive data from external websites.
 Simple examples include a countdown-timer that lets a host show everyone when the meeting will start, or an interactive game that displays a leaderboard with all the participants’ scores, or a map application that combines user location data with map data from an external mapping website.